-Do not take this medicine with any of the following:
+Do not take this medication with any of the following:

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Keep out of the reach of children.
+Keep out of the reach of children and pets.

-Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
-Protect from light.
-Keep container tightly closed.
-Throw away any unused medicine after the expiration date.
+Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
+Protect from moisture.
+Keep the container tightly closed.
+Throw away any unused medication after the expiration date.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.